DaisukeNagata/MaskingLayer/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Version 0.1.2

+Version 0.1.2 has a reset function.

 ## Gif

 ![](https://github.com/daisukenagata/MaskingLayer/blob/master/Movie.gif?raw=true)